UPPMAX/R-matlab-julia-HPC/README.md

     source oldsphinxenv/bin/activate
     ```

-2. Install the correct requirements for sphinx:
+2. Install the correct requirements for Sphinx:

     ```console
     pip install --upgrade pip
     pip install -r requirements.txt
     ```

-3. (I have not seen a case of needing to deactivate and reactivate the venv at
+3. (I have not seen a case of needing to deactivate and reactivate the `venv` at
-   this point for sphinx.)
+   this point for Sphinx.)
 Build and deploy, automatically choosing an open
    port:

     ```console